kewisch/web-extensions/charter.md

 the Editors and [Chairs](#chairs) may issue a Call for Consensus [CfC] to allow multi-day online feedback for a proposed course of action.
-After discussion and due consideration of different opinions, a decision should be publicly recorded (where GitHub is used as the resolution of an Issue).
+After discussion and due consideration of different opinions, a decision should be publicly recorded on GitHub.

 If substantial disagreement remains (e.g. the group is divided) and the group needs to decide an Issue in order to continue to make progress,